 Asbestos is a mineral fiber found in rocks.
 There are several kinds of asbestos fibers, all of which are fire resistant and not easily destroyed or degraded by natural processes.

 Uncontrolled, crumbling asbestos is a hazard.
 It has been well established that asbestos fiber can become embedded in the lung tissue, causing an irritation that often develops into lung cancer ten to twenty years or more after the initial contact occurs.

-For more information about asbestos sampling, surveying, and air testing, contact the professionals at Criterium-Jansen Engineers.
+For asbestos removal, asbestos sampling, or asbestos testing, contact the professionals at Criterium-Jansen Engineers.